senseisimple/emulab-stable/www/sec-check/README-howto.txt

          Creates: normal_output.xml

  - Probe the checking code of all input fields for SQL injection holes .
-Generate WebInject cases with SQL injection probes in individual fields.
+Generate test cases with SQL injection probes in individual fields.
      Probe strings include form and field names that caused the hole.
    .
 Successfully caught cases should produce "invalid input" warnings.
    .
-Potential penetrations will log SQL errors with the form/field name.
+Potential penetrations will log DBQuery errors with the form/field names.

  - Plug all of the holes by adding or fixing input validation logic.
    .
 Re-run probes to check.